vinnu239/KafkaYoutube/README.md

 # KafkaYoutube
 Kafka realtime wikimedia stream of data

+Read this doc in edit mode to see proper format of the doc

 /// Kafka///

 Event-driven architecture (EDA) is a design pattern in software architecture where the flow of the program is determined by events.
 These events can be anything from user actions, sensor outputs, or messages from other programs.